jdegand/test-react-admin/README.md

 - React
 - React-Admin

-### Takeaways
+## Takeaways

+- Have to enable cookies to get to the dashboard.
 - Admin component is the root component of a react-admin app.
 - Admin expects a dataProvider prop which is a function that fetches data from an api.
 - Resource defines the react components to use for each CRUD operation.
 - By default, react-admin displays the list page of the first resource element as homepage.
 - ListGuesser is not for production and should be replaced with a custom component.
 - Check the console to get a basic structure for that custom component.
 - Pass an array of input components to the list filters prop to enable filtering.
 - Edit / Creating you will see the change before the api sends the post request.
 Can undo within ~5 seconds.
 - React admin makes no assumption about your authentication strategy.
 Whatever it is -> pass it to the authProvider prop.
 - authProvider calls are asynch.
 - Writing to a Data Provider is the probably the first thing you'll have to do to make react-admin work.
 - You will have problems with headers.
 - Working thru the tutorial reminded me of Airtable.

-- React-admin 4.0 is coming soon and there seems to be a lot of breaking changes under the hood so I may have return to this later.
+- React-admin 4.0 is coming soon and there seems to be a lot of breaking changes under the hood so I may have to return to this later.

 ## Useful Resources